 8 teen books you need to read, as chosen by Paisley Grammar pupils

 In the third instalment of our Pupils Recommend series, Paisley Grammar School pupils tell us the titles that have had them hooked over the previous months!
-If your school would like to participate, just get in touch - you'll find contact details below.

 The Art of Being Normal by Lisa Williamson

 My book review is on the book Noughts and Crosses by Malorie Blackman.
 Noughts and Crosses is about a girl called Sephy who is a Cross and a boy called Callum who is a Nought.
 Callum and Sephy have known each other since they were very young and as they get older they fall in love, but can’t be together because Noughts and Crosses “aren’t supposed to be together”.
 As the book goes on Sephy and Callum fight to be together.
 I love this book because it shows if you are black or white skinned it doesn’t matter and that young people can fight for what they believe in.
 I rate this book 5 stars.

 I recently read the Maze Runner series.
 One of my friends recommended it to me, as she had read them already.
 I tried to not read the books at home, as I wanted to save them for when we read in English.
 About halfway through the first book, I started reading the book all the time, as I really wanted to find out what happened to Thomas and his friends.
 All the books were real page turners and I wish there were more in the series.